FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 Make sure the specified loan is owned by the lender.
 * View loans with a filter
-To filter the loans, add `--filter` with `active`, `inactive` or `unrejected`, for loans that have been activate, haven't been activated, or have been rejected, respectively.
+To filter the loans, add `--filter` with `active`, `inactive` or `unrejected`, for loans that have been activated (i.e., fulfilled by the lender), haven't been activated, or have been rejected, respectively.
 For example:
 ```
 ./txn_builder_cli lender --id 0 view_loan --filter active
 ```

-### Activate a loan
+### Fulfill a loan
 * Create an empty transaction
 ```
-./txn_builder_cli create_txn_builder --name txn_activate
+./txn_builder_cli create_txn_builder --name txn_fulfill
 ```
-* Activate the loan
+* Fulfill the loan
 ```
-./txn_builder_cli --txn txn_activate lender --id 0 activate_loan --loan 0 --issuer 0
+./txn_builder_cli --txn txn_fulfill lender --id 0 fulfill_loan --loan 0 --issuer 0
 ```
 By default, `https://testnet.findora.org` is used.
 To switch to `http://localhost`, add `--http --localhost`.